 The Norris Geyser Basin Museum is a great starting point for learning about the hydrothermal features in the Norris Geyser Basin.
 The museum overlooks the basin and many of the area’s top hiking trails start from here.

-The Steamboat Geyser is the world’s tallest active geyser and plumes can reach over 300 feet in the air during major eruptions.
+The Steamboat Geyser is the world’s tallest active geyser and plumes can reach over 300 feet (91 meters) in the air during major eruptions.
 Major eruptions are rare and unpredictable but have become more frequent in recent years.
 Even though it’s unlikely you’ll catch a major eruption, Steamboat Geyser is still worth a visit.
 Minor eruptions occur often and on the off chance you catch a major eruption, it would be the experience of a lifetime.

 This worthwhile jaunt to a series of colorful mud pots and pools starts just 3 miles (4.8 kilometers) south of the Norris Geyser Basin.
 This lollipop-loop boardwalk path passes around numerous bubbling mud pots, steaming vents, and small geysers.